vahtyah/LeetCodeSolutions/Data Structures/String/README.md

 [1790.
 Check if One String Swap Can Make Strings Equal](/Data%20Structures%2FString%2F1790.%20Check%20if%20One%20String%20Swap%20Can%20Make%20Strings%20Equal): Swap any two characters of one string to check if equal to another

+[2138.
+Divide a String Into Groups of Size k](/Data%20Structures%2FString%2F2138.%20Divide%20a%20String%20Into%20Groups%20of%20Size%20k): Divide string into k-sized groups; pad if needed

 [2942.
 Find Words Containing Character](/Data%20Structures%2FString%2F2942.%20Find%20Words%20Containing%20Character): Find words containing a given character

 [3174.
 Clear Digits](/Data%20Structures%2FString%2F3174.%20Clear%20Digits): Remove all digits from a given string